compare

 Your course breakdown:

-To be awarded the Bachelor of Business – Human Resource Management you must complete 24 units in total made up of:
+To be awarded the Bachelor of Business with a major in Human Resource Management you must complete 24 units in total made up of:

 • 7 Core Business Units